Saro A.33

 The Saro A.33 was a British prototype flying boat built by Saunders-Roe Limited in response to a British Air Ministry Specification R.2/33 and in competition with the Short Sunderland.

 Design and development

 The A.33 was a four-engined flying-boat with a parasol monospar wing, the wing was supported by two angled N-struts which connected the wing to hull-mounted sponsons.
-The hull-mounted sponsons were used rather than wingtip floats and were also used as fuel tanks.
+Hull-mounted sponsons were used rather than wingtip floats and were also used as fuel tanks.
 A Saro Cloud was modified with a monospar wing and sponsons to test the design concepts.
-The A.33 serial number K4773 first flew on 14 October 1938.
-However, the A33 prototype was written off after structural failure sustained during high-speed taxi trials on 25 October 1938 and development was abandoned.
+The prototype A.33 serial number K4773 first flew on 14 October 1938.
+However, it was written off after structural failure sustained during high-speed taxi trials on 25 October 1938 and development was abandoned.
 A production contract for eleven aircraft was cancelled.